Your Marketing Stack Is a System. Are You Treating It Like One?

 Leverage Points: Where to Actually Intervene

-Meadows published a list of 12 places to intervene in a system, ranked from least to most powerful.
-The defining tragedy of most marketing teams is that we spend all our time fighting over the least effective ones.
+Meadows published a famous list of 12 places to intervene in any system, ranked from least effective (12) to most powerful (1).
+The great tragedy of modern marketing is that we spend almost all our time fighting over the least effective ones.

 |---|---|---|---|